navgurukul/newton/variables/variables/variables-intro.md

 print (variable_x)
 ```

 As you remember that `9.9` is float.
-That means we can give different values to a variable.Value of  `a`is not changed because we have not updated it.
+That means we can give different values to a variable.
+Value of `a`is not changed because we have not updated it.
 Now we can update `a` and make a new variable `b`.

 ```python
 a='hello world'